solusipse/web-to-webm/README.md

 ## Changelog

+### v.0.7.0 (in progress)
+- (todo) better accuracy with conversion percentage bar
+- (todo) add mechanism for checking if there are right binaries available (ffmpeg and youtube-dl)
+- (todo) fix binary setting mechanism on linux
+- (todo) improve downloading from other services than youtube

 ### v.0.6.0
 - added support for other websites than Youtube
 - added to log information about output video duration